 Every level is procedurally-generated, to an extent.
 That includes the types of mobs that spawn, the layout of dungeons and the location of loot.
 However, because there’s an overall story—albeit it a light-touch one—expect some bits to be hand-crafted.
 You’ll be able to visit a hub-style area between missions, which won’t (we suspect) be procedurally-generated.

 Minecraft Dungeons' procedural generated bits are partly designed by hand.
-In the video above, the team describes them as "Lego pieces" that are each individually made but recombined procedural to make each level feel new.
+In this development video, the team describes them as "Lego pieces" that are each individually made but recombined procedural to make each level feel new.

-The team is considering letting players share world seeds with their friends as well.
+Players can share their created worlds through Minecraft seeds in the original game, and the team is considering letting players share world seeds with their friends in Dungeons as well.

 How will Minecraft Dungeons handle the end-game?